‘A successful team is a group of many hands and one mind…’- Bill Bethel

 Role clarity is particularly important during times of change.
 Teams with clear roles can adapt easily, but when individuals don’t know who’s responsible for what, chaos reigns.

-Sam highlights how surprised he is at the number of educators who have been in centres for lengthy periods of time are still yet to have a formal performance review.
+Sam highlights how surprised he is at the number of educators who have been in childcare centres for lengthy periods of time, although are still yet to have a formal performance review.

 “Performance reviews are critical.
 Without them, people are often in the dark or making presumptions (often negative) on what management thinks about their performance,“ Sam said.